Holzherr/Birmingham-Coworking-Day-for-tech-founders/readme.md

 This is a simple landing page for the Birmingham co-working day.

-The next co-working event is on Wednesday 18th September - 9am to 5.30pm.
+The next co-working event is on Wednesday 30th April 2025 - 9am to 5.30pm.

 Get your ticket here: [Get your ticket https://buytickets.at/birminghamcoworkingday/1346615](https://buytickets.at/birminghamcoworkingday/1346615)